code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

 In order to verify that our code works, a simple `SpringJmsApplicationTest` test case is used.
 It contains a `testReceive()` unit test case that uses the `Sender` to send a message to the <var>'boot.q'</var> queue on the ActiveMQ broker.
 We then use the `CountDownLatch` from the `Receiver` to verify that a message was successfully received.

-Spring Boot auto-configuration will automatically start an embedded ActiveMQ broker instance, as such we don't need to include an `EmbeddedActiveMQBroker` JUnit Rule.
+We include a dedicated <var>application.yml</var> properties file for testing under <var>src/test/resources</var> that does not contain a broker URL.
+If Spring Boot does not find a broker URL, auto-configuration will automatically start an embedded ActiveMQ broker instance.

 ``` java
 package com.codenotfound.jms;